How to monitor system resources in Ubuntu?

 These are just a few ways to monitor system resources in Ubuntu.
 There are many other tools and methods available depending on your needs and preferences.

-by viola_gleichner , a year ago
+by viola_gleichner , 2 years ago

 @keegan.towne